 A note on my highlighting policy: If a book is not a textbook, I will consider it Acceptable if there is any amount of highlighting.
 I grade textbooks differently.
 With textbooks, a certain amount of highlighting is acceptable (no pun intended) and textbooks buyers aren’t deterred by it.
 Again, my experience has bore this out.

-Will listing a book as Acceptable get you in trouble with Amazon?
+Will Acceptable condition get you in trouble with Amazon?

 There’s a weird paranoia among many Amazon sellers when it comes to listing books in Acceptable condition.
 A lot of sellers act like if they list something in Acceptable, they’re somehow “getting away with something” and Amazon might “catch them.”
 People don’t say it exactly like this, but its the underlying sentiment.